Bigger isn’t always better.

 Sometimes it takes a small tree to make a big impact.

-That’s when Level Green landscape designer Shelley Russell turns to dwarf trees.
+That’s when Level Green landscape designer Shelley Russell turns to dwarf trees for landscaping commercial properties.

-Russell talks about the many reasons she loves these mini landscape stars — and shares her personal favorites.
+In this article, Russell talks about the many reasons she loves dwarf trees — and shares her personal favorites.

 They’re a perfect accent plant in rock gardens, near water features and on patios.